abrightmoore/Amulet-Editor-Operations/README.md

 * **create_and_fill_a_chest_TWF_v1.py** shows how to work with NBT data structures, and block entities in a chunk.
 This Operation creates a single chest at the lowest selection point and puts some items in it.

+* **tapering_spiral_TWF_v1.py** draws a snow-cone shape in space with a series of block types.
+Radius is average of the halved width and depth of the selection box.

 * **make_chunk_outline_TWF_v1.py** draws wool in the sky at y-255 around the chunk border.

 * **klein_loop_kangaroo_physics_TWF_v1** Some methods for plotting into a selection box in worldspace with a scaled pointcloud.